HSBC Holdings shuffles executive ranks ahead of restructuring

 HSBC Holdings’ interim chief has overhauled the sprawling bank’s senior management team as he positions himself to take the job on a permanent basis.

-Andy Maguire will retire in January after five years as COO, replaced by John Hinshaw, a former executive at Hewlett Packard Enterprise Co.
+Andy Maguire will retire in January after five years as chief operating officer, replaced by John Hinshaw, a former executive at Hewlett Packard Enterprise Co.
 Chief risk officer Marc Moses will hand over his responsibilities to Pam Kaur, who currently heads wholesale market and credit risk.
 Details of the overhaul will be announced along with HSBC’s full-year results in February.

 Mr Quinn has made a bid to get the top job on a permanent basis and is considered a front-runner.
 Before chairman Mark Tucker tapped him as interim chief, Mr Quinn was head of global commercial banking.
 He previously ran the Asia-Pacific commercial bank. – Bloomberg